WorstDiscordBots/Rebot/README.md

 # Rebot
-Rebot Rebot is a mixture of robots and reboots.
+Rebot is a mixture of robots and reboots.
 Wohoo rockets.